Canon Computer Systems: History

 Canon entered the computer industry in the 1970s, starting with the AX-1 in October 1978.
 It sported the form factor of a desktop calculator and was fully programmable.
 This was followed up with the AS-100 in 1982, which was a more-traditional albeit heavier personal computer that ran a Intel 8088 and ran MS-DOS.
 Canon entered the home computer market in 1984 with the V-20 and V-10 in 1984 and 1985 respectively.
 In 1987, the company released the Canon Cat—the brainchild of Jef Raskin who pioneered Apple's original Macintosh.
 In 1989, the company took a large stake in NeXT, a computer hardware company founded by Steve Jobs in 1987 after he resigned as CEO of Apple in the mid-1980s.

 In April 1992, Canon spun off their computer manufacturing into Canon Computer Systems, a new subsidiary that also assumed the responsibility of marketing their parent company's printers and photocopiers.
 The subsidiary initially comprised 100 employees in October 1992, 50 based in Costa Mesa, California.
 Yasuhiro Tsubota, who founded Epson America in 1978, was named president.
 Several other higher-ups came from Epson America; Tsubota left Epson for NeXT 1990, to serve as a consultant for Jobs.
-The subsidiary's first offerings were a line of desktop computers and notebooks, branded as the Innova and Innova Book respectively.
+The subsidiary's first offerings were a line of desktop computers and notebook-sized laptops, branded as the Innova and Innova Book respectively.
 The company expected $125 million in revenue by October 1993.
 They allocated $10 million of their initial budget on advertising, hiring the newly formed Hajjar/Kaufman (a spinoff of Dentsu) as their advertising agency.